 Look up fields such as Type, Client, Author, Sender will have the options: Is one of, Is none of.

-Advanced search allows you to run very targeted searches while still being exploratory.
+Advanced search allows you to run very targeted field searches while still being exploratory.

-In addition to the preconfigured search parameters, you have the option to include additional search parameters, which will be specific to your current search session.
-Select Add another to select from the list of custom fields available.
+In addition to the preconfigured search fields, you have the option to include additional search field which will persist across your search sessions.
+Select Add another field to select from the list of custom fields available.

-Similarly, you can remove any preconfigured parameter by selecting X in the parameter row.
+Similarly, you can remove any preconfigured field by selecting X in the field row.

-Select Reset to defaults to revert to the preconfigured list of advanced search parameters.
+Select Reset form to revert to the preconfigured list of advanced search fields.

 NOTE:

-For some of the search results in the Documents tab, you may notice a label called “Knowledge” in front of the document name.
+For some of the search results in the Everything tab, you may notice a label called “Knowledge” in front of the document name.
 This label indicates that the document is a curated knowledge document.
-Note that this label isn't displayed for results in the Knowledge tab, because they are all Knowledge documents.
+Note that this label isn't displayed for results in the Knowledge tab, because they're all Knowledge documents.

 A document may have multiple versions.
 The highest version of the document that matches the query is displayed in the search results.
 This may not be the latest version of the document.

-For example, if a document has 4 versions, but the latest (version 4) doesn't match the query while versions 1, 2, and 3 do match—then the search results display version 3 of the document - as it is the highest matching.
+For example, if a document has 4 versions, but the latest (version 4) doesn't match the query while versions 1, 2, and 3 do match—then the search results display version 3 of the document - as it's the highest matching.

 In the Knowledge tab, given the above example: